 If you’d like to receive regular emails from PLI with blogs like this one, sign up here.

+P.S.
 If your church plans to be on the pioneering edge tomorrow, you’re going to be best served by having a comprehensive gift planning/estate planning program in your church today!
-Contact Teri for more information.
+Contact Todd for more information.
 For every dollar a church spends today in gift planning, it’s returned 100 times tomorrow!
 Don’t wait longer.